IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 | ❌      | not implemented |

 {{< notice warning >}}
 These observations came from a brief inspection.
-It's possible they are better than i think they are!
+It's possible they are better than I think they are!
-For example YASGUI also supports custom queries for completion.
-I did not have the time to test this propertly!
+For example `YASGUI` also supports custom queries for completion.
+I did not have the time to test this properly!
-I know that Qlever-UI also uses custom queries so the destiction between the two may be unfair.
+I know that `Qlever-UI` also uses custom queries, so the distinction between the two may be unfair.
 {{< /notice >}}

 ## Qlue-ls vs sparql-formatter

-Since [sparql-formatter](https://github.com/sparqling/sparql-formatter/tree/main) is "just" a formatter, its not really fair to compare it like the other tools.
+Since [sparql-formatter](https://github.com/sparqling/sparql-formatter/tree/main) is "just" a formatter, it's not really fair to compare it like the other tools.
-So let's do a direct comparisson:
+So let's do a direct comparison:

 I build a scraper that collected all 381 example queries from the [Wikidata Query Service](https://query.wikidata.org/).
-Then i formatted the query with Qlue-ls and sparql-formatter and comparred the two results using diff.
+Then I formatted the query with `Qlue-ls` and `sparql-formatter` and compared the two results using diff.
 Here are the differences:

 ### Core differences

 #### Error resilience

-First of all sparql-formatter expects correct queries, while Qlue-ls also works with incomplete queries.
+`sparql-formatter` expects correct queries, while `Qlue-ls` also works with incomplete queries.
 The quality of the result depends on how the parser handles the error.
 #### Concrete vs Abstract
 Then the two function slightly different.
-Qlue-ls uses a Concrete Syntax Tree (CST) and sparql-formatter uses a Abstract Syntax Tree (AST).
+`Qlue-ls` uses a Concrete Syntax Tree (*CST*) and `sparql-formatter` uses an Abstract Syntax Tree (*AST*).

-While a CST represnt the **complete** syntactic structure of the input (ncluding parentheses, punctuation ...), a AST is a abstracted representation.
-It omits syntactic details and only keeps the essentioal elements.
+While a *CST* represent the **complete** syntactic structure of the input (including parentheses, punctuation ...), an *AST* is an abstracted representation.
+It omits syntactic details and only keeps the essential elements.

-For example a input like `(22 * (3 - 1) - 2)`
+For example: an input like `(22 * (3 - 1) - 2)`
 The trees would be:

 | CST          | AST          |
 | ------------ | ------------ |
 | ![](img/cst.png) | ![](img/ast.png) |

-While you can use both for formatting, a CST guaranties that no token gets lost or is added.
+While you can use both for formatting, a *CST* guaranties that no token gets lost or is added.
-For example sparql-formatter adds a "." here:
+For example `sparql-formatter` adds a "." here:

 | before                     | after                     |
 | -------------------------- | ------------------------- |